Best GPS trackers for kids tried and tested

 This compact, no-frills GPS tracker is a simple-to-use gadget that our mum tester, Mother&Baby's Digital Writer, Rebecca, found offered peace of mind.
 It allows you to track your child's location from your phone and our tester found that this placed them swiftly and accurately.
 You can see where your child has been during a time period of 1, 3, 6 or 12 hours, or set a customised time period.
 Rebecca was also impressed with the 'Superlive' setting, which "lets you see where your child is going and has been in real-time with a series of dots."

 Rebecca felt it could be improved by the ability to turn on the Weenect GPS tracker remotely.
 For instance, if her son managed to turn it off while out and about, there's no way of turning it back on or tracking them.
 Rebecca thought the battery life and general design of the GPS tracker were good, saying, "It feels exceptionally sturdy, and I loved the little padded pouch with a clip which allows you to pop it onto their bag or belt strap."
-Rebecca also thought there was potential to use this for a longer period, noting, "I could see myself using this with elderly relatives in a few years time, once my son is older and I'm more confident about him being out and about."
+Rebecca also thought there was potential to use this for a longer period, noting, "I could see myself using this with elderly relatives in a few years time or once my son is older and I'm more confident about him being out and about."

 In the event of a problem, your child can alert you by pressing the SOS panic button on their tracker.
 Rebecca found the battery life to be good.
 With average use, it lasted a few days before it needed charging.